The Mill Program 2017 - 2018

 -- ongoing --

-The Mill’s vibrant community of Associate Artists populate the Artist Studios and Creative Industry Offices located on Angst Street.
+The Mill’s vibrant community of Associate Artists populate the Artist Studios and Creative Industry Offices located on Angas Street.

 These spaces support collaborative practice and facilitate networking and sustainable career pathways for artists from a broad range of disciplines.

 In an exciting partnership, The Mill and STRUT (WA) present Engage.

 Engage offers one South Australian choreographer a creative residency working with both organisations in SA and WA.

 Driving the Engage program is a motivation to foster greater connections and engagements between Australian dance communities.